 After looking at the ticket you realize that you will have to pay hundreds of dollars as a result of this charge, as your insurance premiums go up and points are added to your driving record.
 Thankfully, you do have legal options at this point.
 If you want to fight your speeding ticket, an experienced Wythe County speeding ticket lawyer from The Law Offices of Mark T. Hurt can help.

 What if I don’t know anything about traffic tickets and law?

 When many people receive expensive speeding tickets, they believe that they have no other option aside from paying their fines and reaping the consequences.
 If you have been charged with speeding, it’s important to understand that you have options.
-By meeting with an experienced Wythe County, VA speeding ticket lawyer, you can obtain the guidance you need to effectively weigh your legal options, even if you don’t currently have any knowledge of traffic ticket law in Virginia.
+By meeting with our law firm, you can obtain the guidance you need to effectively weigh your legal options, even if you don’t currently have any knowledge of traffic ticket law in Virginia.

 What is the benefit of hiring a traffic lawyer?